-The lowest quality of mat.
+The lowest quality type of the mat.
 It is more susceptible to discoloration and it can accelerate the deterioration of the art.

 Another term for conservation framing.

-When you look at the end of a stick of moulding, this is the shape you would see.
+When you look at the end of a stick of molding, this is the shape you would see.

 The interior height of the frame where the contents will be placed